快速導覽

 Sometimes we see questions on different discussion boards such as "How much does a three-day and two-night trip to Hong Kong cost?", "How much does a four-day and three-night trip to Hong Kong cost?" and so on.
 Perhaps it is because Hong Kong has always given people the impression of being a high-consumption city, and you must prepare a lot of money before you can arrange a trip to Hong Kong.

-But based on our experience living in Hong Kong, we can all tell youHong Kong is a place suitable for every travel budget.
-Whether you plan to spend more than HK$$5,000 a day, or only spend HK$$500 a day, we will work with you to calculate the cost in just a few days.Hong Kong itineraryWithin, there are those places worth spending money on, and how to spend them to make them more valuable.
+But based on our experience living in Hong Kong, we can all tell you that Hong Kong is a place that suits every travel budget.
+Whether you plan to spend more than HK$1,500 a day, or only spend HK$1,500 a day, we will work with you to calculate where it is worth spending money in just a few days of your trip to Hong Kong, and how to spend it.
+Only then will the money be spent more valuable.

 Of course, different people will come to Hong Kong with different expectations.
 You may want to arrange a three-day and two-night Hong Kong itinerary, or a five-day and four-night itinerary.
 In addition, you may stay in some high-end hotels and go to some high-end restaurants.
 Such an itinerary will definitely require more travel budget than a trip to stay in a civilian hotel or go to a civilian restaurant.
 And as long as you stay in Hong Kong for a few more days, you will naturally spend more on accommodation.

-So for the convenience of calculation, this time we willSet up a 3 days and 2 nights – 4 days and 3 nights Hong Kong itinerary,andThe main goal of the itinerary is to visit the most tourist attractions in Hong Kong and taste the most authentic Hong Kong food..
+Therefore, in order to facilitate calculation, we will set a 3 days and 2 nights – 4 days and 3 nights Hong Kong itinerary this time, and the main goal of the itinerary is to visit the most Hong Kong attractions and taste the most local Hong Kong food.
 When choosing accommodation options, we will choose hotels with sufficient space for activities and reasonable prices.

 To put it simply, if you want to arrange a trip in Hong Kong that focuses on food and sightseeing, the class of the hotel room is not your primary consideration.
 You can refer to each category in this Hong Kong travel budget list, then select some of your favorite restaurants and attractions, and plan a Hong Kong itinerary that suits your budget.

-[Best Offer] Hong Kong Airport Express Tickets
+Hong Kong Airport Express Discount Tickets

 How much does it cost to travel to Hong Kong for 3 days and 2 nights, or for 4 days and 3 nights?